blackducksoftware/synopsys-detect/documentation/src/main/markdown/packagemgrs/python.md

 1. pip-inspector.py queries for the project dependencies by project name which can be discovered using setup.py, or provided using the detect.pip.project.name property, using the [pkg_resources library](https://setuptools.readthedocs.io/en/latest/pkg_resources.html).
 If your project is installed into the pip cache, this discovers dependencies specified in setup.py.
 1. If one or more requirements files are found or provided, pip-inspector.py uses the Python API called parse_requirements to query each requirements file for possible additional dependencies, and uses the pkg_resources library to query for the details of each.

-Ramifications of this approach:

-* Because pip-inspector.py uses the pkg_resources library to discover dependencies, only those packages which have been installed; using, for example, `pip install`, into the pip cache; in other words, appearing in the output of `pip list`, are included in the output.
+<note type="tip">pip-inspector.py uses the pkg_resources library to discover dependencies, only those packages which have been installed; using, for example, `pip install`, into the pip cache and appearing in the output of `pip list`, are included in the output.
 There must be a match between the package version on which your project depends and the package version installed in the pip cache.
-Additional details are available in the [pkg_resources library documentation](https://setuptools.readthedocs.io/en/latest/pkg_resources.html).
+Additional details are available in the [pkg_resources library documentation](https://setuptools.readthedocs.io/en/latest/pkg_resources.html).</note>
-* If the packages are installed into a virtual environment for your project, you must run [solution_name] from within that virtual environment.
+<note type="note">If the packages are installed into a virtual environment for your project, you must run [solution_name] from within that virtual environment.</note>

-Recommendations:
+### Recommendations for Pip Detector

-* Be sure that [solution_name] is finding the correct Python executable; this can be done by running the logging level at DEBUG and then reading the log.
-This is a particular concern if your system has multiple versions of Python installed; you must be sure [solution_name] is using the correct Python version.
+* Be sure that [solution_name] is locating the correct verion of the Python executable; this can be done by running the logging level at DEBUG and then reading the log.
+This is a particular concern if your system has multiple versions of Python installed.
 * Create a setup.py file for your project.
 * Install your project and dependencies into the pip cache:
 ````